Working with Delivery Promise components

 RegionSlider

-- No postal code set: The user clicks the
+- No postal code set: The user clicks the "Set location" button, then the

 RegionSlider

-appears, allowing the user to change the location.
+opens, allowing them to change the location.

 - Pickup point filter: The user applies or clears filters related to pickup points.
 When filters are cleared, the